dbcraig/LmRaC/README.md

 #### Launch the LmRaC application

-You should now see container you just created running in the Containers view.
+You should now see the container you just created running in the Containers view.

 ![](img/DockerDesktop_Launch.png)

 1. **Containers view:** Click on Containers to see a list of all containers.
 This includes running as well as stopped containers.
-2. **Container URL line:** Since LmRaC is a web application and you specified a Port as part of the [Run configuration](#Container-settings), you will see a hyperlink to launch LmRaC.
+2. **Container URL line:** Since LmRaC is a web application and you specified a Port of "0" as part of the [Run configuration](#Container-settings), you will see a hyperlink created by Docker Desktop to launch LmRaC.
 Click on this to open the browser to see the [LmRaC Homepage](#LmRaC-Homepage).
 3. **Stop container:** Once you are done running LmRaC you can clean up be stopping the running container.
 This frees up CPU and memory on the host.
 4. **Delete container:** Stopped containers exist until you delete them since they can be re-started.
 Note that deleting a container *does not* delete or otherwise affect the image it was created from.